 Equations that combine both elastic and hydrodynamic considerations are known as elastohydrodynamic (EHD) equations.
 There are many forms of EHD equations, depending on the variations in various geometries and assumptions in analysis for mathematical convenience.
 They can only be solved accurately by numerical methods (3)

 Squeeze Film Lubrication

 When a journal stops sliding in the bearing, its velocity becomes zero.
-HL theory would suggest lubricant film thickness reduces to zero immediately.
-But there is a slight time delay, of the order of a few milli-seconds, while the fluid gets squeezed out of the contact region.
+HL theory would suggest lubricant film

 Figure.
 5: EHL in rolling Element bearing (7)